rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 c) Supply a collective title from one of the sources listed at [0.1.7.1](/DCRMR/general-rules/Data-provenance/#0.1.7.1).

-d) Devise a collective title for the whole manifestation, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the title proper
+d) Devise a collective title for the whole manifestation, preferably in the language and script of the cataloging agency, and use this devised title, enclosed in square brackets, as the Title proper

 >Example:
 ><CITE>[Acts of Parliament enacted in 1732]</CITE>